zephchang/xl_maestro/docs/planning_doc.md

 STEP 1c: test on kayla's sheet [done]

-STEP 2o: construct dictionary objects for 2 tables in Kayla's sheet
+STEP 2o: construct dictionary objects for 2 tables in Kayla's sheet [done]

 STEP 2: Create a semantic map of all tables on a sheet (probably manually coded is realistic).
-Semantic maps should store meaning as (cols, rows, table title)
+Semantic maps should store meaning as (cols, rows, table title) [done]

+STEP 3: Successfuly query the DB for a cell

 STEP 3: For each cell, we are going to do a check.
 Pull the formula.
 We need to deal with some specific cases: